cocos/cocos-docs/en/publish/publish-cocosplay.md

     - Select **Url** in the **loadType** of the game configuration page.
     - Fill in **path**, such as: <http://192.168.0.1:8080/game.cpk>.
     - Click on **Save** after the configuration is complete, then click on **Start Game** to open the game.

+## Resource Management for Cocos Play Environment

+**Cocos Play** is similar to **WeChat Mini Game**.
+There are restrictions on the package size.
+Resources over **10MB** must be downloaded via a network request.

+We recommend that developers save only the script files in the package and download all other resources from the remote server.
+Cocos Creator already helps developers with downloading, caching and version management of remote resources.
+The specific implementation logic and operation steps are similar to the WeChat Mini game.
+Please refer to the [Resource Management for WeChat Mini Game](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) documentation for details.

 ## Reference documentation